Skip to content. | Skip to navigation

 * all graduates who have chosen to seek employment at this time are employed.

 Our educational environment is one of the many positive aspects of our Program.
 Students work together and develop relationships that often last years after graduation.
-Enrollment in the Program is capped at 28 students to ensure a high faculty to student ratio.
-Our classrooms are large enough to accommodate all students comfortably.
-Our two main classrooms have chairs in the front of the room and treatment tables in the rear.
-In this way, courses that include both lectures and laboratories are held within the same room, avoiding the necessity of going back and forth between separate classrooms.
-We have two faculty members assigned to each course that includes a laboratory component.
-You may download a floor plan of the physical therapy program here.
+Enrollment in the Program is capped at 32 students to ensure a high faculty to student ratio.
+Our class and lab rooms are large enough to accommodate all students comfortably.

 All DPT students have access to resources available at the Hunter's Brookdale Campus and Hunter's main campus on 68th Street.
-The Brookdale campus has a Health Professions Library, the Health Professions Education Center, and various computer labs, including one that is adjacent to the Physical Therapy Program.
-The PT Program classrooms and area all have wireless internet access.
+The Brookdale campus has a Health Professions Library, the Health Professions Education Center, and various computer labs.
+Each classroom is equipped with a laptop cart MacBook Pro laptops for the exclusive use of our PT students during exams and in classroom activities.
+The PT department is equipped with wireless internet access.

-9. I’m a licensed physical therapist.
+I’m a licensed physical therapist but do not have a DPT degree.
 Do you have a post-professional DPT program?

 The Hunter College Physical Therapy program is an entry-level, full-time DPT curriculum.
 It is not a post-professional (transitional) DPT program for physical therapists who have entered the profession with a bachelor’s or master’s degree.
 We do not provide a post-professional DPT program or part-time enrollment.